AdeelH/goodreads-custom-js-css/README.md

 # Usage

 1. Install the [`User JavaScript and CSS` Chrome extension](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld) (or equivalent).
 2. Save the custom JS and CSS code as a new rule using the extension.
-Make sure to enable JQuery injection.
    <img width="960" alt="image" src="https://github.com/AdeelH/goodreads-custom-js-css/assets/13014700/181854f9-5539-4a9d-b824-02b3dde5634a">